iit-DLSLab/Quadruped-PyMPC/README.md

 The first time you run the simulation with acados, in the terminal you will be asked to install tera_render.
 You should accept to proceed.

-7. go inside the folder gym-quadruped and install it:

-    ```
-    pip install -e .
-    ```
-8. go to Quadruped-PyMPC initial folder and install it:
+7. go to Quadruped-PyMPC initial folder and install it:

     ```
     pip install -e .